 Our AirBnB was pretty sweet.
 It was this little hut, bungalow thing that had an outdoor shower.
 It also came with a furry friend.
-We named him Luca, and he helped us with breakfast every morning.
+I named him Luca, and he helped with breakfast every morning.
 I’m not a milk drinker, so I was only too happy to share with him.

 One things that was hilarious?
 There were signs everywhere saying “magic mushrooms”.
 I’m not exaggerating, just about every bar offered them in shakes or just by themselves.
 I can’t say that I’ve ever seen that before.

-We did end up at a bar one night where we met the coolest people.
+I did end up at a bar one night where I met the coolest people.
 Two were from Spain, another couple was from the U.K., and then there were two more guys from Texas and somewhere else.
 We all sat together, drank, and traded traveling stories.
 The bar owner came a chilled with us, too.
 We ended up on the beach looking at all the constellations.
 There were more stars than I’ve ever seen, because there was barely any light pollution.

-We had such a wonderful time there.
-We actually ended up watching DeadPool 2 on the beach one night.
-We also heard the most amazing singer one night, and went dancing.
+I had such a wonderful time there.
+I actually ended up watching DeadPool 2 on the beach one night.
+I also heard the most amazing singer one night, and went dancing.
 I did have the unfortunate experience of having fake wine.
 It was gross.
 I guess if you don’t see the bartender open the bottle of wine, you’re not supposed to drink it.
 There’s some issue there with fake alcohol that I don’t really understand.
 But I do know what a Cabernet Sauvignon is supposed to take like… that was not it.
 The only properties it shared with wine, was well, the fact that it was red.

 The islands had kind of recovered from a huge earthquake before we got there.
-There were very few street lights unless we were near a resort or by bars and restaurants.
+There were very few street lights unless you’re were near a resort or by bars and restaurants.
 Turns out riding bikes at night with only an iPhone to light the way is kind of thrilling, but I know the people that live there need power.
 I really hope the community is doing better by now.
 I was a little sad to get on the fast boat back to Ubud, because it seemed like the weekend flew by.
 It was so much fun!